icgc-dcc/dcc-docs/docs/cloud/icgc-get.md

 ### Check command

-The `check` command will test the provided credentials for each repository specified.
+This command will test the provided credentials for each repository specified.

 Due to the security protocols of each client, there are two ways in which this access check can occur.
 _For PDC, GNOS and GDC icgc-get is only capable of determining if you have access to the specific